 3) And QPRs are NOT qualified by any other type of relationship

-In response, several different Tumblr users (Siggy, Sennkestra, and Sciatrix) added onto the thread, elaborating on and in some instances objecting to the historical account as delivered by the OP (whose name doesn’t appear to be listed anywhere).
+In response, several different Tumblr users (Siggy, Sennkestra, and Sciatrix) added onto the thread, elaborating on and in some instances objecting to the historical account as delivered by the OP.
 For instance, the OP’s original framing put the emphasis on aromanticism (“I think that an overall community collapse led to a claiming of the term by alloromantic communities, and that the aromantic community couldn’t adequately educate on the history of aro terminology because there were no support systems”).
 In reference to that, here’s one of the things that Siggy wrote:

 I would also second @nextstepcake’s point that the context in which “queerplatonic” was coined, were ace-first communities – specifically the ace blogosphere.
 I was personally part of the blogosphere at the time.
 Kaz was a well-known ace blogger. s.e.smith (the coiner) was more of a feminist/disabilities/queer writer, but has produced far more writing on asexuality than aromanticism.
 Sciatrix, who played an influential role in spreading these terms, was easily the most important ace blogger of the time.
 Yes these bloggers were all aro, but I believe they would strongly object to being characterized as aromantic first. […]